Reduce Your Home’s Risk of Earthquake Damage

 Fill out a residential building permit application with the following information:

-- For Type of work, mark the “Alteration” option.
+• Type of work: Mark the “Alteration” option.

-- For the valuation of the work, list the value of all equipment, materials, labor, overhead, and profit for the work.
-For homeowners doing their own work this will be typically be the cost of the materials.
+• Valuation of the work: List the cost of all equipment, materials, labor, overhead, and profit for the work.
+For homeowners doing their own work, list the cost of the materials.

 Step 2: Prepare Your Drawings and Supporting Documents

-- Based on the dimensions, figure out the number of hardware pieces you need and the spacing between them.
-You need to add reinforcing connections every 6 feet.
+• Based on the dimensions, calculate the number of hardware pieces you need and the spacing between them.
+Reinforcements should be installed every 6 feet.

-- Mark the drawing with the location of the reinforcements using the number on the hardware detail sheet in the lower right corner.
+• Mark the reinforcement locations on the drawing using the hardware detail sheet numbers in the lower right corner.
 For example, if you are using a UFR connection:

 Step 3: Submit the Application and Drawings to the City